needle-mirror/com.unity.xr.management/Documentation~/Provider.md

 ```

-The code above should display a notification in the XR Plug-in Management window.
+The previous code will display a notification in the XR Plug-in Management window.

 **Note:** The code samples in `SampleMetadata.cs` contain further examples of how to use this API.

 ## Installing the XR Plug-in Management package

-Most XR SDK Provider packages typically include XR Plug-in Management, so you shouldn't need to install it.
+Most XR SDK Provider packages typically include XR Plug-in Management, so you don't need to install it.
 If you do need to install it, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).